ShirsoBhattacharyya/Google-Search-Clone/README.md

 ## 🚀 About Me

 Hi, this is Shirso Bhattacharyya.
-I'm a full stack developer based in India.
-I've always enjoyed working in different varieties of projects to enhance my experience in developing a variety of websites with different set of features and functionalities.
-Please feel free to drop off a text for collaborations or even if you wanna just say 'hi'.
+I'm a full-stack MERN developer based in India.
+I've always enjoyed working on different projects to enhance my experience in developing various websites with varying features and functionalities.
+Please feel free to drop off a text for collaborations or even if you wanna just say 'hi'

 ## Feedback